 UK: UK banknote printer De La Rue fears for its future

-UK: TSB to close 86 branches with loss of up to 400 jobs
+UK: TSB to close 86 branches with the loss of up to 400 jobs

 UK: Revolut Enables Direct Debit Payments For UK Clients